|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Our chewy gingerbread cookies are a true holiday cookie dream.
 Take a bite of chewy centers, crispy edges, and the best fall spices like ginger, cinnamon, and a dash of white pepper for a little kick.
 Tossed in granulated sugar before baking, the resulting cookie is a sparkly treat with a wonderful bite.
-These cookies travel well when packaged carefully and are a wonderful addition to any dessert table after the Thanksgiving or Christmas meal.
-They also make a wonderful everyday dessert when served on their own or with vanilla ice cream and a drizzle of caramel.
+These cookies travel well when packaged carefully and are a perfect addition to any dessert table after the Thanksgiving or Christmas meal.
+They also make a great everyday dessert when served on their own or with vanilla ice cream and a drizzle of caramel.

 Making the cookies does not require a stand or hand mixer and they freeze beautifully, either pre- or post-bake, making them a fabulous choice if you like to plan and make ahead.